 The evidence to prove that your motorcycle was hit in the rear is usually easy to obtain.
-Damage to both your motorcycle and and the car or other vehicle should prove that you were hit the rear.
+Damage to both your motorcycle and the car or another vehicle should prove that you were hit the rear.
 Additionally, the police accident report and statements of you and the driver will probably also prove that you were hit in the rear.

 If you have been hit in the rear, the insurance company will want to settle your claim before a lawsuit is started because once a motion for summary judgment is granted, you’re entitled to 9% interest on your money.

 The insurance company for the vehicle which hit your motorcycle in the rear will likely admit 100% liability but will argue about the value of your injuries.

 Insurance companies usually think injuries are worth much less than they really are and they are often used to settling with attorneys who don’t fully understand the value.
 It’s important to document how and why your injuries are as much as we claim.

 A very careful review of your medical records is important.
 In addition to our own review, we have doctors review your medical records.
 We also have your medical records digitally organized and we obtain 3-D images of your x-rays and/or 3-D videos of your CT scan or MRI scan.